 They can reject you by saying something like, “I’m busy” or “I’m working that night.”
 If this happens, then she’s not into you and you’re going to have to go back and work on being more conversationally attractive.

 They’ll accept, saying something like, “Sure” or “Yeah, that sounds great.”
-If this happens move on to step 5.
+If this happens, move on to step 5.

 They’ll reschedule by saying something like, “I’m working that night, but I’m free Friday.”
-This is a good thing, people will go out of their way to hang out with people they’re interested in and you’ve just proven to yourself that you’re interested to this person.
+This is a good thing, people will go out of their way to hang out with people they’re interested in and you’ve just proven to yourself that you’re interested in this person.
 The only problem that pops up here is that they might pick a day that you’re not free.
 Don’t worry about it; just work it out to find a day that you’re both available.